-This section describes the nature and severity of impacts of the housing market, drinking water, and flood risk concerns of DACs and other identified vulnerable groups within the ARB Region.
-The demographic characteristics explained in Section E.2 are intricately tied with the identified vulnerabilities and, on a case basis, justify the need for targeted outreach to these stakeholders.
-Other water management aspects, such as wastewater service and environmental resources issues are not specifically applicable to just DACs.
-In the ARB Region, the same wastewater agencies serve both DAC and non-DAC areas.
-Environmental resources concerns relate to the habitats and species of watersheds, which are again, non-DAC specific issues.
+- 2 This section describes the nature and severity of impacts of the housing market, drinking water, and flood - 3 risk concerns of DACs and other identified vulnerable groups within the Region.
+The demographic - 4 characteristics explained in Section E.2 are intricately tied with the identified vulnerabilities and, on a case - 5 basis, justify the need for targeted outreach to these stakeholders.
+Other water management aspects, such - as wastewater service and environmental resources issues are not specifically applicable to just DACs.
+In - 7 the Region, the same wastewater agencies serve both DAC and non-DAC areas.
+Environmental resources - 8 concerns relate to the habitats and species of watersheds, which are again, non-DAC specific issues.

-E.3.1.
+9 E.3.1.
 DACs/EJ, Housing Market, and Water Utilities

-The Sacramento region was subject to disproportionate impacts from the housing foreclosure crisis starting in 2007, due to the rapidly expanding real estate market that preceded the economic downturn.
-According to an August 2012 evaluation of Federal Housing Finance Agency reports by the Sacramento Bee, since 1976, the Sacramento housing market has experienced three distinct booms and busts, each one increasing in intensity (Sangree and Reese 2012).

-Sangree and Reese described the most recent economic crisis as follows.

-"Spurred by easy credit and subprime lending, Sacramento home prices soared 135 percent after being adjusted for inflation, compared to a 50 percent increase nationwide.
-So far during the bust, home prices have fallen 53 percent.
-The average drop across the United States has been about 25 percent."

-These boom and bust cycles have disproportionately affected the Sacramento area and have DAC/EJ impacts.
-Beyond the clear, extensive economic consequences for many regional residents who lose their homes, these cycles have created infrastructure impacts.
-Empty housing tracts have stranded the area's utilities with no customer base, increasing utility costs for remaining residences and rate payers.
-This marginal cost increase would be a strain on DACs with less financial stability and resources.

-Further, as the overall revenues of these utilities decrease, operation and maintenance of important structures, as well as any planned updates, improvements, and expansions are put on hold.
-This is not a sustainable revenue state for those utilities, if the housing market does not recover, and DACs would be one of the most vulnerable groups to decreases in public utility services.
-This relationship between DACs, housing market, and utilities is relevant for water supply, wastewater, and flood management agencies as well as municipal services reliant on a tax base.
+- 10 The Sacramento region was subject to disproportionate impacts from the housing foreclosure crisis starting - in 2007, due to the rapidly expanding real estate market that preceded the economic downturn.
+According - 12 to an August 2012 evaluation of Federal Housing Finance Agency reports by the Sacramento Bee, since - 13 1976, the Sacramento housing market has experienced three distinct booms and busts, each one increasing - in intensity (Sangree and Reese 2012). - 15 Sangree and Reese described the economic crisis as follows. - 16 "Spurred by easy credit and subprime lending, Sacramento home prices soared 135 - 17 percent after being adjusted for inflation, compared to a 50 percent increase nationwide. - 18 So far during the bust, home prices have fallen 53 percent.
+The average drop across the - 19 United States has been about 25 percent." - 20 These boom and bust cycles have disproportionately affected the Sacramento area and have DAC/EJ - 21 impacts.
+Beyond the clear, extensive economic consequences for many regional residents who lose their - homes, these cycles have created infrastructure impacts.
+During bust cycles, housing tracts strand the area's - 23 utilities with no customer base, increasing utility costs for remaining residences and rate payers.
+This - 24 marginal cost increase would be a strain on DACs with less financial stability and resources. - 25 Further, as the overall revenues of these utilities decrease, operation and maintenance of important - 26 structures, as well as any planned updates, improvements, and expansions are put on hold.
+This is not a - 27 sustainable revenue state for those utilities, if the housing market does not recover, and DACs would be - 28 one of the most vulnerable groups to decreases in public utility services.
+This relationship between DACs, - 29 housing market, and utilities is relevant for water supply, wastewater, and flood management agencies as - well as municipal services reliant on a tax base.